Importance Of Car Recycling

-- Recycling tyres significantly reduces air pollution and contaminated run-off.
+- Recycle Cars tyres significantly reduces air pollution and contaminated run-off.

-- In Australia, 17 million tyres are estimated to be dumped each year and a large proportion of these end up in landfill or are burnt which creates significant air pollution.
+- In Australia, 17 million tyres are estimated to be dumped each year and a large proportion of these end up in landfills or are burnt which creates significant air pollution.

 - As well as taking up space in landfills, stockpiled tyres can attract mosquitoes, become a fire hazard and are a waste of resources that can be used for other purposes.